(11th November 1940 – 12th November 1940)

 The Italian Navy’s Conde di Cavour lies crippled in Taranto Harbour

 The Italian fleet never recovered from this decisive British victory at the Battle of Taranto.
-Afterwards they withdrew from Taranto to Naples for greater safety.
+Afterwards they withdrew from Taranto to Naples for greater safety and they ceased to be a major treat to the Royal Navy as they barely ventured out of port for the rest of the war.

 Admiral Andrew Cunningham proclaimed, “The Battle of Taranto and the night of 11th November 1940 should be remembered forever as having shown, once and for all, that the Fleet Air Arm is the Royal Navy’s most devastating weapon.”